 8. Use bone broth in stews

-Stews are traditionally rich with nutrients, and the addition of bone broth only adds more health benefits.
+Stews are traditionally rich in nutrients, and the addition of bone broth only adds more health benefits.
 Whenever you make a stew, try adding some bone broth to the mix.
 I find that beef and chicken bone broths are often interchangeable and you can often use meat broth in vegetable-based stews.
 Try my hearty beef stew or this chorizo and vegetable stew.

 9. With poached eggs

-A great recipe for breakfast, this bone broth based meal also works for dinner and features the beneficial nutrients found in kale.
+A great recipe for breakfast, this bone broth-based meal also works for dinner and features the beneficial nutrients found in kale.
 Try this dish of poached eggs in bone broth from Well Nourished.

 10. With scrambled eggs

 While we’re talking about eggs, why not try adding a little bone broth to your morning scrambled eggs.
 For a perfect healing breakfast, add some turmeric powder and chopped coriander (cilantro) to the mix as well.

 This one should have been staring you right in the face.
 Of course!
 Why not add some bone broth to the next batch of your homemade tomato sauce.
 Serve with crunchy zucchini noodles or over gluten-free pasta.
 Try this simple recipe from the Food Renegade website.

 Seriously, I have never thought of adding bone broth to my smoothie but apparently, it’s a thing.
 A very healthy thing!
 This bone broth protein mocha fudge smoothie (that was a mouthful) from Dr. Axe brings the delicious taste of bananas and chocolate, plus a big boost of protein.
 All in addition to the gut-healing amino acids found in a bone broth that’s hiding inside.
 Genius!